Upstash vs Supabase for Solo Developers

 Upstash provides serverless data infrastructure, primarily Redis, Kafka, QStash (HTTP message queue), and Vector (for AI embeddings).
 Their flagship product is serverless Redis, which is accessible over HTTP and compatible with edge runtimes like Cloudflare Workers and Vercel Edge Functions.

 The pay-per-request pricing means you never pay for idle resources.
 Your bill reflects actual usage, starting from zero.
-The free tier includes 10,000 Redis commands per day, which handles lightweight applications and development without any cost.
+The free tier includes 500,000 Redis commands per month with 256MB of data and 10GB of monthly bandwidth, which handles lightweight applications and development without any cost.
+That monthly allowance replaced the old 10,000-commands-per-day cap in a March 2025 pricing update, so older guides quoting the daily number are out of date.

 Upstash Redis is durable by default, meaning your data persists even through restarts.
 This makes it usable as a lightweight primary store for certain use cases, not just a cache.